acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/widget.md

 [`port`](dev-guide/addon-development/content-scripts/using-port.html) API.

 <!-- The icons this widget displays, shown in the screenshot, is taken from the
-GLossy Buttons icon set created by IconEden which is made freely available for commercial and non-commercial use.
+Glossy Buttons icon set created by IconEden which is made freely available for commercial and non-commercial use.
 See: http://www.iconeden.com/icon/category/free -->

 <img class="image-right" src="static-files/media/screenshots/widget-player-buttons.png"